-Annually meet with agencies, housing developers, community Timeframe/Quantified Objective: stakeholders, and agricultural employers/employees to discuss farmworker housing needs.
+Timeframe/QuantifiedAnnually meet with agencies, housing developers, communityObjective:stakeholders, and agricultural employers/employees to discuss farmworker housing needs.

 Develop a resource directory by January 2025 and Ddistribute the resource directory to 500 farmworkers during the planning period and to agencies that provide services to farmworkers annually.